Meriwether & Tharp, LLC

 What are Child Support Adjustments/Mandatory Deviations?

 When filling out the child support worksheet for purposes of calculating child support in Georgia, there are several adjustments or deviations that must be taken into consideration.
-In addition to the adjustments that may be made during the child support calculation discussed in our section titled "Gross Income," for purposes of calculating child support in Georgia there are two Adjustments (sometimes referred to as Mandatory Deviations) which must be taken into consideration.
-These include 1) Work Related Child Care and 2) Health Insurance Premiums for the child(ren) involved.
-These two Adjustments account for each parent's yearly expense for Work Related Child Care and Health Insurance Premiums and may cause the presumptive child support amount to increase or decrease.
+In addition to the adjustments that may be made during the child support calculation discussed in our section titled "Gross Income," for purposes of calculating child support in Georgia there are certain adjustments (sometimes referred to as Mandatory Deviations) which must be taken into consideration.
+These include 1) Work Related Child Care, 2) Health Insurance Premiums for the child(ren) involved, 3) Parenting Time Adjustment, 4) Low-Income Adjustment.
+These adjustments account for each parent's yearly expense for Work Related Child Care, Health Insurance Premiums, costs raising the children during parenting time, and each parent's income level.
+These mandatory adjustments may cause the presumptive child support amount to increase or decrease depending on the situation.

 According to Georgia Law these Adjustments (mandatory deviations) must be included in the Child Support Worksheet and Final Order, with one exception.
 While Work Related Child Care is usually included in the Child Support Worksheet, Georgia Law changed in 2018 to allow a variable childcare expense to be handled outside of the worksheet.
 If the childcare expense is handled outside the worksheet, the parties each pay a pro-rata percentage, enforceable in the same way as child support.